-The current version of JTAG Programmer that supports the Virtex devices is Xilinx software version 2.1i.
-The Xilinx tool set includes the JTAG Programmer to program and get the Virtex IDCODE.
-For test vectors EXTEST or INTEST, or to utilize other JTAG features present in the device see www.xilinx.com for third party boundary scan software tools.
+The current version of iMPACT software that supports the Virtex devices is Xilinx software version 2.1i.
+The Xilinx tool set includes the iMPACT software to program and get the Virtex IDCODE.
+For test vectors EXTEST or INTEST, or to utilize other JTAG features present in the device, see www.xilinx.com for third party boundary scan software tools.